 How to Save on New England Lift Tickets

-Skiing can be an expensive sport to pick up, so first let’s cover how to save money on lift tickets at ski resorts in New England and the northeast.
-The good news is that there plenty of ways to save.
+Skiing can be an expensive sport to pick up, so let’s cover how to save money on lift tickets while East coast skiing.
+The good news is that there are plenty of ways to save.
 You can score deals of up to 60% off all the mountains on this list by logging onto Liftopia where you can buy tickets in advance and save.

 If you plan on visiting Sugarloaf, Sunday River, or Loon for a long weekend or skiing more than 5 times at any of those ski resorts look into the New England Pass or the Ikon Pass.
 Both of these options offer a discounted season pass, plus deals on lodging, lessons, and more.
 The Ikon Pass will give you access to more mountains worldwide, whereas the New England Pass only covers the 3 destinations mentioned above.